-The Monomorium Pharaonisn, or the Pharaoh ants, are yellow/light brown, small (about 2 mm) almost transparent, and infamous for its role in hospitals, as an incorrigible indoor pest.
+The Monomorium Pharaonisn, or the Pharaoh ants, are yellow/light brown, small (about 2 mm) almost transparent, and infamous for their role in hospitals, as an incorrigible indoor pest.
 Its origins, yet unclear, Pharaoh ants have penetrated almost every continent.
-You can find them in the Americas, Europe, Southeast Asia and Australasia.
-Pharaoh Ants practice a system of polygamy (where many queens are available in one colony) and they end up with a poor queen to worker ratio of 12:86.
+You can find them in the Americas, Europe, Southeast Asia, and Australasia.
+Pharaoh Ants practice a system of polygamy (where many queens are available in one colony) and they end up with a poor queen-to-worker ratio of 12:86.
 Behavior

 The polygynous nature of this species leads to an exclusive system of distinctive behavior in interactions of cast and the colony, allowing the colonies to split quickly as bud colonies.
 Another peculiarity here is the feature called unicoloniality, where no aggression is evident between colonies.
 These ants have a multifaceted foraging system that includes several pheromones helping to lay complex food trails.
 Of special interest is the fact that this was the primary species seen to use negative repellent pheromones.
 Pharaoh ants, even though tropical in origin, seem to adapt to diverse living conditions and you can find them living in buildings all over the world including the temperate zones with central heating.